 - Antidepressants: used to control low mood and irritability that occur in most dementia cases.
 These include Citalopram, Fluoxetine, Paroxetine, Sertraline, and Trazodone.

-- Anxiolytics: Lorazepam and Oxazepam are used to treat anxiety and associated issues.
+- Anxiolytics: Lorazepam and Oxazepam are examples of medication used to treat anxiety and associated issues.

 - Atypical antipsychotics: employed to treat hallucinations, delusions, and aggression that occur as AD gains ground.
 Haloperidol, Aripiprazole, Olanzapine, Quetiapine, Risperidone, and Ziprasidone.

-- Cognitive: attempting to decrease deficits in a patient’s cognitive function and capacity using cognitive retraining and reality orientation.
-Cognitive retraining attempts to improve cognition by having the patient perform tasks that retrain extant neural pathways or attempt to create new ones.
+- Cognitive: Attempts to decrease deficits in a person’s cognitive function and capacity using cognitive retraining and reality orientation.
+Cognitive retraining attempts to improve cognition by having the person perform tasks that retrain extant neural pathways or attempt to create new ones.
 Reality orientation involves regularly putting forth information regarding time, place, or person, so that confusion may be reduced and understanding be engendered.
 It has been demonstrated that both can increase cognition, though the extent of improvement remains in question.

-- Stimulation: the use of art, music, pets, exercise, and other leisurely pursuits to boost mood, behavior, function and reduce monotony.
+- Stimulation: Using art, music, pets, exercise, and other leisurely pursuits to boost mood, behavior, and functional abilities, appeal to prior interests, and reduce monotony.

 There are a number of characteristics and conditions that can increase one’s chances of developing Alzheimer’s; however, It should be noted that the presence of one or more of the following factors does not necessarily mean that the disease will manifest.

-The likelihood of developing AD doubles every 5 years after reaching the age of 65, a point of major concern, as this age group is the fastest growing, and is projected to see major increases within the next few decades.
+The likelihood of developing AD doubles every 5 years after reaching the age of 65, a point of major concern, as this age group is the fastest growing with the increase in longevity and the shift of the Baby Boomer generation into older age.

 Exposure to high amounts of certain metals, air pollutants, nutrition, various pesticides, and stress have been linked to AD.

-Individuals with one or more relatives with AD are more likely to develop the ailment, due to heredity and/or environment.
+Individuals with one or more relatives with AD are more likely to develop the disease, due to heredity and/or environment.

 There are genes that increase one’s risk of developing Alzheimer’s by facilitating the formation of longer- form amyloid beta peptide plaque clusters between nerve cells, the presence of which is believed to result in neurodegeneration.
 The genes are as follows; Apolipoprotein E 4 (ApoE-ε4), Amyloid precursor protein (APP), Presenilin-1 and 2 (PS-1 and PS-2).